mattmcd/mattmcd.github.io/_posts/2013-03-23-C++11-compared-to-Scala.markdown

     for( const auto arg : args ) std::cout << arg << std::endl;

-We've ignored here some code that translates the input array of strings into a vector<string>, as well as the include statements.
+We've ignored here some code that translates the input array of strings into a vector&lt;string&gt;, as well as the include statements.
 The main program logic is however virtually identical.

 This post was partly inspired by [C++11 and Boost - succinct like Python](bit.ly/Tuhdiq).